joshbegley/nyt-latest/previous.md

 `Prime Minister Mark Carney’s budget update keeps to his path of diversifying away from the United States.`\
 https://www.nytimes.com/2026/04/28/world/canada/carney-budget-update.html

-**Very Large Hail Expected in Dallas as Severe Storms Sweep the South**\
+**Severe Storms Sweep the South, With Possible Tornadoes and Large Hail**\
-`Storms were racing across the Central United States on Tuesday.`\
+`Some damage was reported in Texas in the early evening as storms were racing across the Central United States on Tuesday.`\
 https://www.nytimes.com/2026/04/28/weather/dallas-texas-hail-storms-forecast.html

 **Soldier Pleads Not Guilty in $400,000 Betting Case Over Maduro’s Ouster**\